congzhang365/IPA_flashcard/README.md

 *   **MAYBE**: Uncertain correctness.
 Shuffled back into the current deck for continuous reinforcement.
 *   **NO**: Misidentified.
 Placed immediately back into the immediate review queue.

+### 4. Quiz Mode & Automatic Marking
+Quiz Mode provides an IPA keyboard and automatically evaluates answers:
+*   Answers are compared term by term.
+A sound with three matching terms receive one star, while two receive half a star.
+*   Correct cards leave the active deck.
+Incorrect cards reveal the correct answer and return to the end of the deck for another attempt.
+*   Quiz points are collected in an animated star jar, with the three highest completed quiz scores retained.

 ---

 ## 🏗️ TO DO